 If your credit is good, but not great, you will likely qualify for the lease but the lessor will likely charge for the higher risk by charging a higher money factor, and may require money at signing.
 Even if the security deposit or cap cost reduction isn’t required, it may allow you to qualify for the best available rate because you reduce the lessor’s risk to a level similar to that of the best credit customers.

 If your credit is fair, the offered lease terms may require more money upfront with a security deposit and cap cost reduction, and also a higher monthly payment than others qualified for because the money factor is higher.
-In this case, some options may include putting down multiple security deposits, so that the lessor assesses you as having a lower lending risk, and offers a lower money factor.
+In this case, some options may include putting down multiple security deposits, so that the lessor assesses you as having a lower lending risk, and offers a lower.
 Other ways to skirt around a less than desirable credit score is to pay the entire cost of your lease up-front.
 This is called a single-pay (one-pay) lease.
 This type of lease may be the best option for people with severe derogatory marks on their credit or a limited credit history.

 If you have poor credit, if possible, it may be best to wait while you work toward rebuilding your credit.
 Having good to fair credit may make negotiating on your terms more feasible, but simply knowing your credit before you begin negotiating your lease can save you a lot of hassle.
 If you do want to lease, then try the tips in the fair credit section above.